phalcon/documentation/docs/dispatcher.md

 ## Events Manager

-You can use the `dispatcher::beforeForward` event to change modules and perform redirections more easily.
+You can use the `dispatcher::beforeForward` event to change modules and perform redirections.

 ```php
 <?php